 Step one in the process is to self-monitor: we need to take a few moments and break our general sense of brain fog into bite-sized pieces.

 - Separate mind from body — Monitor what’s going on in your body.
 Are you tired?
 Restless?
 Sore?
 Take note of how your body feels, and set that aside for now.

 - Notice the trends of where your mind wanders — It’s too difficult to separate every single thought we have, but we can divide them up into trends.
 Are you most often thinking about work, friends, family, stress, your daily schedule, your future, or something else?

 - Once you identify what’s crowding up most of your brain fog, you can start there.
 Think of practical ways to address your main concern; for example, calling a friend, reorganizing your daily to-do list, or taking some time to research career paths.

 The process of sorting out your thoughts can be a source of stress in itself.
-To solve: intersect your self-monitor with head-clearing activities.
+To solve this, practice head-clearing activities.

 For me, this is most often getting fresh air.
 For others, it could be a refreshing shower, a healthy snack, or letting it all out to an understanding person.

 When something’s wrong with you physically, it’s often not in your control.

 However, aside from going to the doctor, treating your body as well as possible can help it feel less bad.
 You guessed it: Self-care time!